-- Judicial review and statutory appeals to the High Court.
-Issues of statutory, and policy, interpretation; reasons requirements; heritage assessment; and the role of climate change in environmental impact assessment, are prominent in Harriet’s recent cases.
+- Judicial review and statutory appeals in the higher courts.
+Issues of statutory and policy interpretation; heritage assessment; environmental impact assessment; and the public sector equality duty, are prominent in Harriet’s recent cases;

 Expertise